WaftTech/WaftEngine/README.md

 ## Backers

-[Become a backer](https://opencollective.com/waftengine) and show your support to our open source project on [our site](https://mochajs.org/#backers).
+[Become a backer](https://opencollective.com/waftengine) and show your support to our open source project on [our site](https://waftengine.org).

 <a href="https://opencollective.com/waftengine"><img src="https://opencollective.com/waftengine/tiers/backers.svg?limit=30&button=false&avatarHeight=46&width=750"></a>

+## Sponsor

+Does your company use WaftEngine?
+Ask your manager or marketing team if your company would be interested in supporting our project.
+Support will allow the maintainers to dedicate more time for maintenance and new features for everyone.
+Also, your company's logo will show [on GitHub](https://github.com/WaftTech/WaftEngine#readme) and on [our site](https://waftengine.org/) - who doesn't want a little extra exposure?
+[Here's the info](https://opencollective.com/waftengine).

 ## Get help & contact the team